josh-wentzien/josh-wentzien.github.io/content/senior/_index.md

 represent how, like with all things, it is necessary to strike a balance that leaves you moving forward with life and building your skills, while still remaining happy in the moment and appreciating where you are.
-Although I cannot say that ETH Zürich has a particularly healthy work/life especially compared to the rest of Europe, there is still definitely a culture of working to live rather than living to work.
+Although I cannot say that ETH Zürich has a particularly healthy work/life balance especially compared to the rest of Europe, there is still definitely a culture of working to live rather than living to work.

 {{< figure src="/images/school-of-athens.jpeg"
     title="\"Just another\" masterpiece at the Vatican."